paulwoodman/oosto/README.md

 ### Creating a Git Repo with `ansible-galaxy`

-Using the `ansible-galaxy` command line tool that comes bundled with Ansible, we can create a role with the `init` command.
+Using the `ansible-galaxy` command line tool that comes bundled with Ansible, we can create the skeleton structure for a new role with the `init` command.

-For example, the following will create a role directory structure called `new-project` in the current working directory:
+For example, the following will create a role directory structure called `new-repo` in the current working directory:

 ```
-ansible-galaxy init new-project
+ansible-galaxy init new-repo
 ```

 This will create the following file and directory structure:
 ```
-new-project/
+new-repo/
 ├── README.md
 └── roles
     ├── defaults